vygr/ChrysaLisp/STATUS.md

 positions will only look for '.lisp' files within the 'cmd/' folder otherwise will do system wide maximum extension.

-Optimized (case) macro to (bind-fun) clauses and not wrap clauses within a (progn) statement if only a single expression.
+Optimized (case) macro to (prebind) clauses and not wrap clauses within a (progn) statement if only a single expression.

 Lots of extra code added recently, up to 170KB boot image now, on a 500 builds